-Trump Picks Fight With The Eagles; Philadelphia Takes It From There
+Trump Picks Fight With The Eagles, Philadelphia Takes It From There

-After President Trump cast aspersions on the Super Bowl-champion Philadelphia Eagles and disinvited them from a White House celebration, the fallout has been wide-ranging and swift – from Philadelphia's mayor questioning Trump's patriotism to Fox News apologizing for saying Eagles players had taken a knee during the national anthem.
+After President Trump cast aspersions on the Super Bowl champion Philadelphia Eagles and disinvited them from a White House celebration, the fallout has been wide-ranging and swift — from Philadelphia's mayor questioning Trump's patriotism to Fox News apologizing for implying Eagles players had taken a knee during the national anthem.

-The acrimony continued on Tuesday, when the White House said "the vast majority of the Eagles team decided to abandon their fans."
+The acrimony continued Tuesday, when the White House said "the vast majority of the Eagles team decided to abandon their fans."

-Christopher Wallace, the executive producer of FOX News @ Night, says the network erred during a broadcast Monday night, when it reported Eagles players had taken a knee in protest during the anthem last season – an act that players on other NFL teams have said is meant to protest police violence and racial inequality.
+Christopher Wallace, the executive producer of FOX News @ Night with Shannon Bream, said the network erred during a broadcast Monday night when it used footage of Eagles players kneeling during a segment about the cancellation, implying that the players had taken a knee during the anthem last season — an act that players on other NFL teams have said is meant to protest police violence and racial inequality.
+The players were apparently praying.

-A report about Trump's decision that aired on the popular cable news channel "showed unrelated footage of players kneeling in prayer," Wallace said on Tuesday, in a statement released by Fox News.
-He added, "To clarify, no members of the team knelt in protest during the national anthem throughout regular or post-season last year.
+Wallace said in a statement released by Fox News on Tuesday that "To clarify, no members of the team knelt in protest during the national anthem throughout regular or post-season last year.
 We apologize for the error."

 Wallace's apology came hours after Eagles tight end Zach Ertz quoted a Fox News tweet to say via Twitter, "This can't be serious....
 Praying before games with my teammates, well before the anthem, is being used for your propaganda?!
 Just sad, I feel like you guys should have to be better than this."